alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 $CTA

 Chemicals classed as Annex 5 are banned and can’t be exported without an exemption.
-Contact xxx.
+Contact HSE if you need help: UKDNA@hse.gov.uk.

 $CTA